How to Fix Error 0x800F0902 in Windows 7, 8.1, 10, and 11 – A Complete Step-by-Step Guide

 Windows 11: Windows 11 Installation Assistant

-You can update the system without losing data from within the tool.
+You can update the system from within the tool without losing any data.

 Download the system ISO image from the official Microsoft website.